 Second Reading (New Testament)

-A member of the family or another person reads one of the selected New Testament readings from the Order of Christian Funerals.
+A member of the family or another person may read one of the selected New Testament readings from the Order of Christian Funerals.

 Gospel